 Google Alerts is an automated content detection service that helps you manage your online presence.
 Essentially, Google will send you daily emails alerting you if the search terms you have set are appearing online.
 These search terms can be anything from a person’s name to a business or product name.
 Google will notify you if other sites are quoting you, linking to you, or even complaining about you.

 It is incredibly easy to use and takes no maintenance at all.
 Simply input the search terms you wish to create an alert about and Google will do the rest.
+For example, my client Conosco specialises in IT Support and Services – therefore it’s super important for them to stay up to date with the latest news about their online presence.

 You can refine your search terms by using